 As the societal relevance of our research should be tangible, one could argue it is rather strange that often, we only have citizens take part in the latter stages of a research project.
-Early involvement and collaborating closely in all stages of scientific education and research may well benefit the societal impact of our work.
+Early involvement and close collaboration in all stages of scientific education and research may well benefit the societal impact of our work.

 NOT A GOAL, BUT A MEANS